 In November 2008, we accepted an offer from UBS AG, the investment bank that sold us our auction rate securities, providing us with rights related to our auction rate securities.
-The rights permit us to require UBS to purchase our \$57.0 million (par value) of auction rate securities at par value during the period from June 30, 2010 through July 2, 2012.
+The rights permit us to require UBS to purchase our \$56.5 million (par value) of auction rate securities at par value during the period from June 30, 2010 through July 2, 2012.
 Conversely, UBS has the right, in its discretion, to purchase or sell the securities at any time by paying us the par value of such securities.
 We expect to exercise the rights and sell our auction rate securities back to UBS on June 30, 2010, the earliest date allowable under the rights.
+We are also eligible to borrow from UBS Bank USA, an affiliate of UBS, at no net cost up to 75% of the market value of the securities, as determined by UBS Bank USA, which loans would become payable upon the purchase or sale of the securities by UBS.

 The enforceability of the rights results in a separate asset that will be measured at its fair value.
-We elected to measure the rights under the fair value option of SFAS No. 159.
-As a result of accepting the rights, we elected in 2008 to classify the rights and reclassify our investments in auction rate securities as trading securities, as defined by SFAS No. 115.
-As a result, we will be required to assess the fair value of these two individual assets and record changes each period until the rights are exercised and the auction rate securities are redeemed.
-During the three months ended March 31, 2009, we recorded a loss of \$41,000 to reflect the decline in fair value of the auction rate securities, and recorded a gain of \$558,000 to reflect the increase in fair value of the rights, which are reflected in gain on long-term investments, net, in the accompanying consolidated statement of operations.
+We elected to measure the rights under a fair value option, which permits entities to choose, at certain election dates, to measure eligible items at fair value.
+As a result of accepting the rights, we elected in 2008 to classify the rights and reclassify our investments in auction rate securities as trading securities from available-for-sale securities.
+As a result, we will assess the fair value of these two individual assets and record changes each period until the rights are exercised and the auction rate securities are redeemed.
+During the nine months ended September 30, 2009, we recorded a gain of \$2.4 million to reflect the increase in fair value of the auction rate securities, and recorded a loss of \$1.4 million to reflect the decline in fair value of the rights, which are reflected in gain on investments, net, in the accompanying consolidated statement of operations.
+During the nine months ended September 30, 2008, we recorded a loss of \$3.3 million to reflect the decline in fair value of the auction rate securities, which is reflected in loss on investments in the accompanying consolidated statement of operations.
 We expect that subsequent changes in the value of the rights will largely offset the subsequent fair value movements of the auction rate securities, subject to the continued expected performance by the investment bank of its obligations under the agreement.

-Excluding auction rate securities and the related rights, at March 31, 2009, we had approximately \$89.3 million in cash and cash equivalents and short-term investments, including \$11.8 million in investments held by Symphony Icon.
-We believe that the working capital available to us excluding the funds held in auction rate securities and the UBS credit line entered into in January 2009 will be sufficient to meet our cash requirements for at least the next 12 months.
+Excluding auction rate securities and the related rights, at September 30, 2009, we had approximately \$68.9 million in cash and cash equivalents and short-term investments, including \$5.7 million in investments held by Symphony Icon.
+We believe that the working capital available to us excluding the funds held in auction rate securities will be sufficient to meet our cash requirements for at least the next 12 months.